34 Most Common SoapUI Interview Questions and Answers

 • SOAP

 While exposing the web services, these channels will be used for communication with the clients.
-Here HTTP / POST protocol transfers the information between the clients with a secure mode.
-HTTP / GET protocol allows the clients to view transferred data partially at the browser’s address bar.
-SOAP is used for transferring the confidential data safely.
+Here HTTP / POST protocol transfers information between clients in a secure mode.
+HTTP / GET protocol allows the client to partially view transferred data in the browser’s address bar.
+SOAP is used for transferring confidential data safely.

 Q #4.
-What are the different components can be used in the web services?
+What are the different components that can be used in the web services?

-There are four components are used in web services.
+There are four components that are used in web services.
 They are,

 1. WSDL – Web Service Description Language